-The DAD organizes short courses, workshops, and seminars to enhance teaching effectiveness and enable faculty members to become more competent teachers.
-The DAD trains faculty members to work as teaching consultants and to assist their colleagues by conducting classroom observations, providing their feedback and observations and advice for improvement.
-In addition, DAD trains faculty members in new teaching methods and provides guidelines and resources to utilize instructional technology in teaching.
+DAD uses different approaches of enabling best pedagogical and evaluation practices for enhancing teaching effectiveness.
+Theses approaches include organizing workshops, seminars and forums of experience sharing to enable faculty members to become more competent teachers.
+The DAD trains faculty members to work as teaching consultants for assisting their colleagues by conducting classroom observations, providing their feedback and observations and advice for improvement.

-6.6.1.2 Excellence in Research
+6.6.1.2 Excellence in Learning Technologies